Job-Match-UH/source/index.md

 * A brief overview of the company.
 * Geographic location of the company.
 * A list of positions that they commonly recruit for from new UH graduates.
 Each position has a brief description, a set of skills, whether it’s an internship, permanent position, or both, how many people they would like to hire, and salary range.
-* Links to pages for additional information.
+* Links to the company’s main website for additional information.
-* Contact email(s) for followup.
+* Contact email(s)/text messages for followup.
 * Students who visit the site can create a profile with their interests (skills), preferred geographic location, and link to their professional portfolio page.

 Admins can monitor the site for inappropriate content and create new categories of skills and geographic locations.

+## Developer Guide

+The following will be used to create the app:

+Meteor for Javascript-based implementation of client and server code.
+React for component-based UI implementation and routing.
+Semantic UI React CSS Framework for UI design.
+Uniforms for React and Semantic UI-based form design and display.

 ## User Guide